-In order to provide consumers with information on the origin of their electricity consumption, VREG publishes a yearly Fuelmix Report.
+In order to give consumers information on the origin of their electricity consumption VREG publishes a yearly Fuelmix Report.

 At the point of consumption it is physically impossible to trace the origin of the consumed electricity.
 Therefore the system of guarantees of origin was created, as a reliable parallel with the physical electricity flows.

 Guarantees of Origin (GOs) are the instrument to label power so as to provide electricity customers information on the energy sources of the electricity they use.

 They are issued in an internet based electronic database to electricity producers, per MWh of production of electricity from renewable resources.
 They are the only tool to be used to proof the origin of the produced amount of electricity.

 Suppliers are only allowed to call their supplied electricity ‘electricity high efficient CHP’ if they cancelled a corresponding amount of guarantees of origin to proof it.
 This means the GOs are taken out of circulation and destroyed, so that the same amount of electricity cannot be sold a second time as coming from such origin.
 Therefore, GOs are the instrument to make power contracts reliable.

 A guarantee of origin is only allowed to be used once and cannot be copied.